Sunday, December 16, 2018

 South American Stir Fry: Lomo Saltado

-In the late 1800's and early 1900's, Peru experienced a wave of immigration from the area around the city of Guangzhou, China.
+Just from Googling around I read that in the late 1800's and early 1900's, Peru experienced a wave of immigration from the area around the city of Guangzhou, China.
 These people brought soy sauce and woks; then they incorporated their cooking practices with ingredients native to their new home.
 This way of cooking came to be known as "chifa" and today is a common type of Peru cuisine.

 Roy and I had this yummy "stir fry" several times this winter when we were in southwest Florida where Peruvian food is very popular.
 I was surprised to find out that it had soy sauce in it because it had such spicy Latin flavors.
 Authentic Lomo Saltado gets its kick from the yellow aji amarillo pepper, which I found as a bottled paste on Amazon.
 A good substitute is jalapeno or Thai chilies.
 "Lomo" translates to loin and this recipe can be made from beef tenderloin or, as I used, sirloin steak.
 Another cheat is using frozen french fries instead of making your own.
-So one more contradiction - it's festive enough for a weekend but easy enough for a week day meal.
+It's festive enough for a weekend but easy enough for a week day meal.

 Ingredients and Directions for Lomo Saltado - Serves Four